Al-Aziziyah, al-Suqaylabiyah

 Al-Aziziyah (العزيزية) is a village in northern Syria located in the Qalaat al-Madiq Subdistrict of the al-Suqaylabiyah District in Hama Governorate.
 According to the Syria Central Bureau of Statistics (CBS), al-Aziziyah had a population of 1,828 in the 2004 census.
 Its inhabitants are predominantly Alawites.

+Syrian Civil War

+Since the fall of the previous Syrian government, the civilians of Al-Aziziyah have continuously been attacked by the population of the neighbouring Sunni village of Qabr Fidda in coordination with the General Security Service.
+On 17 March 2025, during the mass killings of Alawite civilians by the new Syrian Transitional Government, three civilians were shot dead after gunmen stormed the village.
+As a result of forced displacement of most of its population, only around 15% of the village's residents remain.